 I’m on the Teaching Artist Roster for the Tennessee Arts Commission’s Arts Education program.
 That means I’m an artist that is approved to work on grant-funded Tennessee Arts Commission projects and programs, so grant money could be used to bring me to your school!

-If I am coming to visit your school, you MUST send your students home with an order form (you can download them below) and have them return those order forms with their payment (cash or check) before my visit.
-Ideally, have the students return their order forms (with payment) a couple of days before I visit and tally up the total number of books that they ordered.
+If I am coming to visit your school, you MUST send your students home with an order form and have them return those order forms (with payment, more below*) before my visit.
+Ideally, have the students return their order forms a couple of days before I visit and tally up the total number of books that they have ordered.
 This way, you can inform me ahead of time approximately how many books I should bring with me when I come.
-I will always bring some extra, but knowing a rough number helps me prepare.
+I will always bring extra, but knowing a rough number helps me prepare.

 I have some activity and coloring sheets based on my books that I can leave with teachers to make copies to share with their students either before or after my visit.